FramnkRulez/go-llm-router/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/FramnkRulez/go-llm-router)](https://goreportcard.com/report/github.com/FramnkRulez/go-llm-router)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A Go library that routes LLM requests across multiple providers to maximize free tier usage and stay within API quotas. **Now with file attachment support!**
+A Go library that routes LLM requests across multiple providers to maximize free tier usage and stay within API quotas. **Now with file attachment support and function calling!**

 ## What it does
 This library helps you manage multiple LLM API providers (like Gemini, OpenRouter, etc.) by automatically routing requests to available providers based on their remaining quota.
 When one provider hits its daily limit, it will fall back to the next available provider.
 It's up to you to provide valid models to each provider.

+**New Features**:
-**New Feature**: File attachment support for images and documents, allowing you to send files along with your text messages to supported models.
+- **File attachment support** for images and documents, allowing you to send files along with your text messages to supported models
+- **Function calling support** for LLM APIs that support function calling (OpenAI, Anthropic, etc.), enabling the LLM to execute custom functions
+- **Enhanced Gemini support** using the latest official Google Gen AI Go SDK with full function calling capabilities

 ## Installation